gamma-opt/oip-notes/course/part2/6-heuristics-1.md

 In addition, for some problems like MSTs, greedy approaches can even be optimal.
 However, this is more often an exception rather than the rule.

-In _perturbative search_, instead of building up a solution, the algorithm starts with some solution and iteratively tweaks it in order to get closer to an optimum.
+In _local search_, instead of building up a solution, the algorithm starts with some solution and iteratively tweaks it in order to get closer to an optimum.
 What this means may depend a lot on the problem.
 For example, in TSP, swapping the visit order of two cities or changing the order of one city would both be perturbations.
 However, while both these operations will likely change the objective value, there is no reason to think a priori that either perturbation alone will actually improve the objective.
 In addition, if changes are not sufficiently big, e.g. swapping two adjacent cities only, they may be at risk of being stuck in a local optimum.

 There are a few strategies for dealing with such situations.
 For example, one can allow non-improving steps to be accepted after perturbations, which may help escape from the local optima neighborhoods.
 A more general strategy is random restarts where an algorithm may be run again with a different initialisation (or a different seed if randomness is involved) and ultimately selecting the best result out of all the runs.